 MIRZA THE MIRACULOUS

-The movie was originally shot on an abandoned Western movie set on the Texas-Mexican border in 1999, but was abandoned due to technical difficulties.
-15 years later, the project was revived by a successful Kickstarter fund-raising campaign.
-The original footage was reimagined and re-edited with new technology to create a one-of-a-kind film.
+An experimental short film incorporating abstract art, dustbuster spaceships, gibberish voices, remnants of Mardi Gras costumes and analog electronic music.
+This kaleidoscopic movie was originally shot on the Texas-Mexican border in 1999, but was abandoned due to technical difficulties.
+The project was revived 15 years later by a successful Kickstarter fund-raising campaign.